 Mr. Beck is an expert in radiation dose reconstruction.
 A physicist for the U.S. Department of Energy/Atomic Energy Commission for over 36 years, he retired in 1999 as the Director of the Environmental Science Division of the DOE Environmental Measurements Laboratory (EML) in New York City.
 He is presently a private consultant.
 During his tenure at EML, he also served as Director of the EML Instrumentation Division and as Acting Deputy Director of the Laboratory.
 Mr. Beck has authored over 100 publications in the areas of radiation physics, radiation protection, dose reconstruction, environmental radiation, radiation dosimetry and instrumentation.
 His efforts in the development of the scientific approach to reconstructing fallout doses to the U.S. population from above-ground nuclear weapons testing in Nevada earned him the DOE Meritorious Service award in 1988, the second highest award in the department.
 Mr. Beck served as Scientific Vice President for Radiation Measurements and Dosimetry of the National Council on Radiation Protection and Measurements (NCRP) from 1996-2003, and in 2004 was elected to lifetime honorary membership in NCRP.
-In 2004, he was appointed as a member of the National Academy of Sciences, National Research Council (NAS/NRC) Board on Radiation Effects Research (BRER).
+From 2004-2006, he served as a member of the National Academy of Sciences, National Research

+Council (NAS/NRC) Board on Radiation Effects Research (BRER)/Nuclear and Radiation Studies Board (NRSB).
+He currently serves as a member of the U.S. Scientific Review Group, Department of Energy Russian Health Studies Program.
 He has served as an expert member or chair on a number of recent NCRP and NAS/NRC Scientific Studies related to radiation dosimetry.